 pawn center a formation of one or more pawns placed on one or more central squares is called a pawn center.
 The chess openings are classified according to their typical pawn formations.
 Due to the hypermoderns influence, pawn centers include the c- and f- pawns in the extended center (16 central squares.)

 pawn chain - when two or more pawns of the same kind are connected on a diagonal, the formation is called a chain.
 Pawn chains frequently are less mobile, often leading to locked or closed positions if enemy pawns are chained on the adjacent diagonal.
 An advanced chain extending into enemy territory exerts a cramping influence on the enemy, taking away squares needed for maneuvering and thus reducing his space.
 A chain is most vulnerable at its base.

-pawn island - one or more pawns separated from the others by an open file.
-Such pawns are weak and often the target of an attack.
+pawn island - one or more pawns separated from the others by one or more open files.
+Such pawns are weak and often the target of an attack (see also "hanging pawns".)

 pawn majority - numerical superiority of pawns on a wing, typically a 2:1 or else a 3:2 majority.
 It is also possible to have a central majority.
 A qualitative pawn majority is one which is healthy: mobile and not handicapped by backward, doubled or isolated pawns.
 In a K+P ending, it is able to force a passed pawn because the opposing pawn formation is crippled or outnumbered.